 - 1. Wind, waves, and storms are important forces shaping marine ecosystems.
 They influence water column mixing, current patterns and the transport of waterborne particles and planktonic organisms, as well as drive transport and sorting of bottom sediment.
-Water column mixing is enhanced by the turbulence created by winds and waves, thereby increasing oxygenation, and replenishing nutrients to the water column where they fuel plant production.
-Storms, although episodic, can create severe wind and wave stress, rapidly and completely breaking down stratification, altering seasonal productivity, and shaping both benthic and pelagic community composition.
+Water column mixing is enhanced by the turbulence created by winds and waves, thereby increasing oxygenation, and replenishing nutrients to the water column where they fuel plant production, and the breakdown of stratification.
+Storms, although episodic, can create severe wind and wave stress, rapidly and completely breaking down stratification, driving-altering seasonal productivity, and shaping both benthic and pelagic community composition.
 All these forces and their resulting influence on the area play a role in shaping the overall ecological makeup of the Ocean SAMP area. - 2.
-A unique feature of Block Island Sound is that the impacts of large storm systems may be naturally mitigated, to some degree, by the submerged portion of the glacial moraine that extends from the eastern tip of Long Island to Block Island, and then continues northward toward Point Judith (see Figure 2.3).
+A unique feature of Block Island Sound is that Tthe impacts of large storm systems on Block Island Sound may be naturally mitigated, to some degree, by the submerged portion of the glacial moraine that extends from the eastern tip of Long Island to Block Island, and then continues northward toward Point Judith (see Figure 2.3).
 The moraine acts as a submerged jetty at the mouth of Block Island Sound, dissipating storm wave energy (Driscoll 1996).
 The degree of storm buffering provided, and its effect on Ocean SAMP area ecological and physical oceanographic functions, is not well understood.
-Though not cited as a cause-and-effect relationship, Spaulding (30 Nov 2007- www.crmc.ri.gov/samp_ocean/Wind_Energy_RI_EBC.pdf; accessed 11 February 2010) reports that wave heights within Block Island Sound are 40-60% smaller than those propagated offshore.
+Though not cited as a cause-andeffect relationship, Spaulding Nov 2007 -(30)www.crmc.ri.gov/samp_ocean/Wind_Energy_RI_EBC.pdf; accessed 11 February 2010) reports that wave heights within Block Island Sound are 40-60% smaller than those propagated offshore.